CSKIronMan17/flutter-e-commerce-app/README.md

-# ecommerce_app

-A new project made using Flutter and Fake Store API.

 ## E-commerce Application Using Flutter

 This Flutter application serves as a fully functional e-commerce platform that leverages the Fake Store API.
 It includes essential features such as infinite scrolling on the homepage, detailed product pages, robust search functionality, user authentication, product sorting, and a shopping cart.